Links to other people's websites

 John Wolff is a fellow collector and excellent technician, who documents his restorations meticulously.
 His website is a joy to behold for everyone who loves these little mechnical wonders.

-Herbert Schneemann has a varied collection of antique mechanical calculators.
+Herbert Schneemann, sadly deceased, used to have a varied collection of antique mechanical calculators.

 Walter Szrek is a collector of mechanical calculators in the US.